Bowed string instrument extended technique: Plucking techniques

 On string instruments plucking the strings is called pizzicato.

 Cellist performing a buzz pizzicato.
 Note the fingernail placed parallel to the string.

 Buzz pizzicato

 Buzz pizzicato is created by placing a left hand finger parallel to the string and plucking the string forcefully so that the plucked string buzzes against the fingerboard.
 An example of this can be found at the beginning of Zhou Long's Song of the Ch’in (1982).

 Snap pizzicato

 Also known as Bartók pizz, snap pizzicato is used extensively in the music of Béla Bartók.
-(It is commonly thought that Bartók invented the technique, but Gustav Mahler already in his Seventh Symphony was the first to direct its use.)
+(It is commonly thought that Bartók invented the technique, but Heinrich Ignaz Franz Biber first used it in his Battalia à 10.)
 The technique consists of plucking the string away from the fingerboard with the right hand with sufficient force to cause it to snap back and strike the fingerboard creating a snapping sound in addition to the pitch itself.